jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 * Volumes are used with the `-v` option.
 * When a host path does not contain a /, it is considered to be a volume name.

-Let's start the same containers as before:
+If we had images `webserver`, `ftpserver`, and `lumberjack`, we could run the following example:

     @@@ Sh
     $ docker run -d -v files:/var/www -v logs:/var/log webserver
     $ docker run -d -v files:/home/ftp ftpserver
     $ docker run -d -v logs:/var/log lumberjack

-Again: volumes are not anchored to a specific path.

-(This can be a good or a bad thing.)
+See how volumes can be mounted to any path in the container.

 <!SLIDE>
 # Managing volumes explicitly